ah-naf/NodeRoute/README.md

 - **Limited Features:** Compared to mature frameworks like Express.js, NodeRoute offers fewer built-in features.
 - **Manual Middleware Management:** Middleware chaining is manual and requires careful order management.
 - **No Built-in Body Parsing:** Requires custom handling for different content types.

-## Conclusion

-NodeRoute is a simple yet powerful package for building HTTP servers in Node.js.
-It provides essential functionalities for routing, middleware management, and static file serving while allowing for customization through various options.
-Although it may not be as feature-rich as some other frameworks, it offers a straightforward and modular approach to building web applications.
-The ability to override global options for specific routes and support for multiple levels of middleware adds flexibility, making it easier to manage route-specific requirements.